tetcore/substrate-beginner-workshop/2/final.md

     }
 }

-// This module's storage items. decl_storage! {
+// This pallet's storage items. decl_storage! {
     trait Store for Module<T: Trait> as PoeStorage {
         /// The storage item for our proofs.